Two murder convicts hanged in Iran as part of latest executions

 The executions were held two days after the judiciary announced the hanging of three people guilty of armed robbery and rape in Shiraz, the southern city of Iran.

-Earlier in December, the judiciary of Iran hanged two men held in connection with protests being held against the death of Mahsa Amini, an Iranian-Kurdish woman who died in police custody on September 16 after she was arrested by the morality police for failing to abide by the Islamic dress code for women.
+Earlier in December, the judiciary sentenced to death two men held in connection with protests being held against the death of Mahsa Amini, an Iranian-Kurdish woman who died in police custody on September 16 after she was arrested by the morality police for failing to abide by the Islamic dress code for women.

-23-year-old Majidreza Rahnavard was publicly hanged on December 12 after he was sentenced death penalty by a court in Mashhad for murdering two security forces members using a knife.
+23-year-old Majidreza Rahnavard was publicly hanged on December 12 after he was sentenced by a court in Mashhad for murdering two security forces members using a knife.

 WATCH| Iran: Mahsa Amini protests rage on, government cornered in range of issues

-Four days before that, another 23-year-old boy, Mohsen Shekari, was hanged after he wounded a member of the security forces.
+Four days before that, another 23-year-old, Mohsen Shekari, was hanged after he wounded a member of the security forces.

 So far, 11 people have been given the death penalty by the judiciary after they were arrested in the protests, out of which two have been hanged and the two have been permitted retrials.